Pima JTED District Office

 Automotive, Fire Science, Cosmetology, Heavy Equipment Operations, IT, Precision Manufacturing, Multimedia, Graphic Design, Law-Public Safety-Security and Construction Students—SkillsUSA

-Caregiver, EMT, Healthcare Foundations, Healthcare Information Technology, LNA, Medical Assisting and Physical Therapy students—HOSA (Health Occupations Students of America)
+Caregiver, EMT, Healthcare Foundations, Healthcare Information Technology, LNA, Medical Assisting, Physical Therapy, and Veterinary Science students—HOSA (Health Occupations Students of America)

 Culinary Arts and Early Childhood Education Students—FCCLA (Family, Career and Community Leaders of America)